Akshay5623/Final-Project/README.md

 Using GitHub project boards also allowed me to use and keep track of my feature branches easily by tagging related issues to feature branches, leaving less chance for merge conflicts

-I used MoSCoW prioritisation for the project, feature branches were used for the must have priorities placed on the project, however due to the time constraints placed on the project no tasks were assigned to Should have or Could have.
+I used MoSCoW prioritisation for the project, feature branches were used for the Must have priorities placed on the project, however due to the time constraints placed on the project most tasks were considered Must have and there was much less emphasis on tasks that would have been in the Should have or Could have categories.

 ![GitHub Project Board](./docs/Project-Board.png)